 The One belt One road mega-project

-The One Belt One Road (OBOR) initiative is one of the most ambitious infrastructure projects in modern history, aiming to connect over 60 countries across Asia, Africa, and Europe through a vast network of roads, railways, ports, and digital infrastructure.
+The One Belt One Road (OBOR) initiative is one of the most ambitious infrastructure projects in modern history.
+It aims to connect over 60 countries across Asia, Africa, and Europe through a vast network of roads, railways, ports, and digital infrastructure.

-The One Belt One road project creates investment opportunities, particularly in construction, energy, logistics, technology and other sectors surrounding it, as well as the new markets springing from it.
+The One Belt One road project creates vast investment opportunities in construction, energy, logistics, technology and other sectors surrounding it.
+What’s more, new markets will spring from it.

 China controls the rare earth market